trolldbois/python-clang/README.md

 ## License

 This project is licensed under the Apache-2.0 License with LLVM exception.
 See the LICENSE file for more details.

+## Release SOP

+GitHub Workflows will create new pull requests when LLVM releases new versions.
+Merge the PR, then create a new release, with a new tag "v<version>".
+The creation of the tag will trigger a push, which will trigger the release/pypi upload workflow